Chalarangelo/30-seconds-of-code/snippets/javascript-var-let-const.md

 tags: [javascript,type,variable]
 author: chalarangelo
 cover: highlands
 excerpt: JavaScript variables can be declared a handful of ways.
-However, they're not all created equal and understanding their differences can drastically change the way you code.
+However, understanding their differences can drastically change the way you code.
 dateModified: 2021-12-02T09:50:42-04:00
 ---